-In general, across all seasons and treatments, this site was characterized by abundant bare ground (36.1%) and litter (39.3%) with a fair amount of live graminoids (19.1%) and live trees (16.0) that yielded adequate cover (39.1%) up to 0.25m (Table 11).
-Percent cover of live trees and vertical structure density at to 0.25m tended to increase from winter to summer, and then begin decreasing by the fall sampling period (Table 11).
-Litter and herbaceous vegetation coverage peaked in the fall, bare ground and dead graminoid in the spring, and live graminoid, live tree, live vine, and vertical structure density at 0.25m in the summer (Table 11).
-Soybeans were planted as per routine, therefore, they were only present during the summer sampling period (Table 11).
-Throughout the course of the year, C1 and S1 were characterized by bare ground,W1 by litter, SW1 by bare ground and litter, and WS1 by litter,with W1 having substantially more vertical vegetation structure at 0.25m compared to all other treatment (Table 12).
+In general, across all seasons and treatments, Rohwer was characterized by abundant bare ground (36.1%) and litter (39.3%) with a fair amount of live graminoids (19.1%) and live trees (16.0) that yielded adequate cover (39.1%) up to 0.25m (Table 12).
+Percent cover of live trees and vertical structure density at 0.25m tended to increase from winter to summer, and then begin decreasing by the fall sampling period (Table 12).
+Litter and herbaceous vegetation coverage peaked in fall, bare ground and dead graminoid in spring, and live graminoid, live tree, live vine, and vertical structure density at 0.25m in summer (Table 12).
+Soybeans were planted as per routine, therefore, they were only present during the summer sampling period (Table 12).Throughout the course of the year, C1 and S1 were characterized by bare ground, W1 by litter, SW1 by bare ground and litter, and WS1 by litter, with W1 having substantially more vertical vegetation structure at 0.25m compared to all other treatments (Table 13).

 All 2 x 2 habitat variables were tested for normality by looking at the skewness and kurtosis of each variable.
-Based on the results of the normality tests (deviations from

-0), most habitat variables proved to be non-parametric (Table 7).
-Study sites were then compared using a Kruskal-Wallistest on all 2 x 2 habitat variables.
-Of all variables considered, only soybeans, dead vines, shrubs, and vertical structure density at 1.25m were not statistically different across sites (Table 8).
+Based on results of the normality tests (deviations from 0), most habitat variables proved to be non-parametric (Table 8).
+Study sites were then compared using a Kruskal-Wallis test on all 2 x 2 habitat variables.
+Of all variables considered, only soybeans, dead vines, shrubs, and vertical structure density at 1.25m were not statistically different across sites (Table 9).

-Capture and non-capture sites, when compared across all seasons and treatments, for all species combined, differed in regards to percent cover of dead vines and vertical structure densities at 0.25, 1.25, and 2.25m (Table 13).
-On average, captures sites were associated with 0.5% more dead vines, 7.7% more vertical structure density at 0.25m, 7.5% more vertical structure density at 1.25m, and 8.9% more vertical structure density at 2.25m (Table 14).
+Capture and non-capture sites, when compared across all seasons and treatments, for all species combined, differed in regards to percent cover of dead vines and vertical structure densities at 0.25, 1.25, and 2.25m (Table 14).
+On average, capture sites were associated with 0.5% more dead vines, 7.7% more vertical structure density at 0.25m, 7.5% more vertical structure density at 1.25m, and 8.9% more vertical structure density at 2.25m (Table 15).